 You can use NEGs as backends for some load balancers.

-NEGs define how a set of endpoints should be reached, whether they are reachable, and where they are located.
+Zonal and internet NEGs define how endpoints should be reached, whether they are reachable, and where they are located.
 Unlike these NEG types, serverless NEGs don't contain endpoints.

 A zonal NEG contains one or more endpoints that can be Compute Engine VMs or